sranso/spacetime/README.md

 ## License and Copyright

 The license is available at [LICENSE.txt](https://github.com/getspacetime/spacetime/blob/master/LICENSE.txt).
-Licenses for libraries used in this project are available in the [LICENSES directory](https://github.com/getspacetime/spacetime/tree/master/LICENSES).
+Licenses for libraries used in this project are available in the [docs/LICENSES directory](https://github.com/getspacetime/spacetime/tree/master/docs/LICENSES).

 Copyright &copy; 2015  Jacob Sandlund